JKatzwinkel/dotfiles/arch_beginners_guide.md

 keybindings work in urxvt, it seems sufficient to map keys as required in `.Xresources` and then bind the mapped input in `.xinitrc` or the shell''s rc (*e.g. `\033[1;5D` as `"\e[1;5D"`*).

+For more information on keycodes, keysyms and `xmodmap`, read arch wiki entry on [xmodmap](https://wiki.archlinux.org/index.php/xmodmap).

+##### `xbindkeys`

+Assign commands to certain *keysym*s in `xbindkeys` config file `.xbindkeysrc` like this (command first, keysym in next line):

+		# adjust backlight using package xorg-xbacklight
+		"xbacklight -inc 10"
+			XF86MonBrightnessUp
+		"xbacklight -dec 10"
+			XF86MonBrightnessDown

+		# make screenshot (requires gnome-screenshot tool)
+		"gnome-screenshot"
+			Shift + Menu

+`xbindkeys` must be called in `.xinitrc`, obviously.
+Find a list of all assigneable keysyms [here](http://wiki.linuxquestions.org/wiki/List_of_Keysyms_Recognised_by_Xmodmap).
+To find out the correct keysyms to assign a command to, run `xbindkeys -k` and press key(s) in question.

 ##### keycodes misc:

 read [XKB](https://wiki.archlinux.org/index.php/X_KeyBoard_extension) and [xmodmap](https://wiki.archlinux.org/index.php/Xmodmap)
 wiki articles, install `xorg-xev`, `xorg-xkbutils`.

+We choose keyboard layout, variant and options with `setxkbmap`.
+Read `man xkeyboard-config` for details.
+When using layout `us`, one might consider to use variant `altgr-intl` in order to access 3rd level characters like umlauts or €-sign with AltGr-key.
+Check current settings with `setxkbmap -query` oder `setxkbmap -print -verbose 10`.

 ### Termite